ricardojoserf/ricardojoserf.github.io/_posts/2021-3-15-Adfsbrute.md

 From [Wikipedia](https://en.wikipedia.org/wiki/Active_Directory_Federation_Services), "*Active Directory Federation Services (AD FS), a software component developed by Microsoft, can run on Windows Server operating systems to provide users with single sign-on access to systems and applications located across organizational boundaries.
 It uses a claims-based access-control authorization model to maintain application security and to implement federated identity.
 Claims-based authentication involves authenticating a user based on a set of claims about that user's identity contained in a trusted token.
 Such a token is often issued and signed by an entity that is able to authenticate the user by other means, and that is trusted by the entity doing the claims-based authentication.It is part of the Active Directory Services*".

-In real life, what I found is that many times the organizations use the same credentials in ADFS, Azure portal, Outlook... so once you get correct credentials using this tool, you can access a lot of information!
+In real life, what I found is that many times the organizations use the same credentials in ADFS, Azure portal, Outlook... (everything is connected!).
+So, once you get correct credentials using this tool, you probably can access a lot of information of the company!

 ## Usage and Parameters